Thinking of yourself as a personal brand can help expand your career choices.

 Friendships and Relationships

 They don’t have to be just like you, and they don’t have to be the exact opposite.

-The unique charm of a person that will captivate you and draw your desire to be in their inner circle or share a close personal relationship.
+The unique charm of a person will captivate you and draw your desire to be in their inner circle or share a close personal relationship.

-So, understand that it is your enticing idiosyncrasies that encompass your personal brand that grabs others’ attention and leads them to align with you.
+So, understand that your enticing idiosyncrasies encompass your personal brand that grabs others’ attention and leads them to align with you.

 If you want that special relationship, show the true you by displaying your brand (up-front).

 This way, they know going in, and no one is blind-sided or uncomfortable when you fearlessly show and live your true self.

 Curate Your Brand

 If you don’t see yourself as a personal brand and never take steps to design and display your talents, gifts, interests, and offers to the world, you may not get the results you desire professionally and personally.

 But, if you proactively develop a unique delineation or personal brand, you can exhibit your authenticity and separate yourself from others, presenting an unmatched appeal.

-Regardless of whether your goal is to impress a prospective employer or client, join a social group, market a product, or attract a suitor, you want to stand out from the crowd.
+Whether your goal is to impress a prospective employer or client, join a social group, market a product, or attract a suitor, you want to stand out from the crowd.

 You have to make that employer, client, social group, market, and partner want you and what you have to offer more than anyone or anything else that is similar and available.